-Can I purchase tickets in advance?
+Can I purchase admission in advance?

-While we do not currently offer advance ticket purchase, guests may purchase a membership online HERE which provides free access to our site and free/reduced access to dozens of other American Horticultural Society reciprocal gardens in the US and Canada.
+While we do not currently offer advance admission, guests may purchase a membership online HERE which provides free access to our site and free/reduced access to dozens of other American Horticultural Society reciprocal gardens in the US and Canada.
 Please allow 2 weeks for your membership card to arrive.
 Note that there may still be lines to enter the parking lot and the park itself.
 Due to visitor number restrictions, we are unable to guarantee entrance to the park at peak times.

 ‘De Zwaan’ Windmill Tours.
 Guests are invited to walk through the mill on a socially-distanced, self-guided tour.
 Please note that only a certain number of guests are allowed at one time and some areas are restricted to avoid crowding.